sajidurshajib/sajidurshajib/README.md

 ### Hi there 👋
 I'm Sajidur `(you can call me Sajid)`.
 I am a developer and a trainer.
 For education purpose I am passionate about open source projects.
-Problem solving with algorithm is my hobby.
+Problem solving with many kind of algorithms is interesting topic for me.

+I like work with team too.
+I have many projects which was I developed with team members.

 :smirk: